eloijr/yourheroes/README.md

 YourHeroes is a little Android project using the Marvel API that was created as a final project for Udacity course “Developing Android Apps” promoted by Google.

-YouHeroes uses some importants aspects of Android Platform such as: design of interfaces in landscape and portrait modes for smartphones and tablets, SQLite persistence, Loaders, Content Providers, IntentService, Restful services, JSON parsing e etc.
+YourHeroes uses some importants aspects of Android Platform such as: design of interfaces in landscape and portrait modes for smartphones and tablets, SQLite persistence, Loaders, Content Providers, IntentService, Restful services, JSON parsing e etc.

 For run this project on emulator or Android device you need to get an API key from developer.marvel.com and put it on Tools class at PUBLIC_KEY and PRIVATE_KEY static members.